CocoaPods/guides.cocoapods.org/source/using/pod-install-vs-update.html.md

 ### `pod outdated`

-When you run `pod outdated`, CocoaPods will list all pods which have newer versions than the ones listed in the `Podfile.lock` (the versions currently installed for each pod) and which could be updated (as long as it matches the restrictions like `pod 'MyPod', '~>x.y'` set in your `Podfile`).
+When you run `pod outdated`, CocoaPods will list all pods which have newer versions than the ones listed in the `Podfile.lock` (the versions currently installed for each pod).
+This means that if you run `pod update PODNAME` on those pods, they will be updated — as long as the new version still matches the restrictions like `pod 'MyPod', '~>x.y'` set in your `Podfile`.

 ### `pod update`